Cairns to Brisbane: the perfect East Coast road trip in Australia

 There are so many reasons to visit this unique place as it is the oldest rainforest in the world, the largest rainforest in Australia, and also the place where 2 UNESCO Heritage sites meet each other.

 My friend Tyler, who lives in Townsville, joined me for 3 days at Daintree National Park and we stopped at some amazing places such as Port Douglas for coffee, Mosman Gorge for a swim, and camped at Cape Tribulation.

 Along the way in the National Park, you can stop at Mount Alexandra Lookout for amazing views, the Daintree Ice Cream Company for delicious ice cream, or jump on a crocodile cruise at the Daintree River.

 TIP: Drive up to Daintree NP along the Captain Cook Hwy and stop at Ellis Beach and Thala National Reserve for epic photos.

 Campground: Tolga Caravan Park A$30 per night for camping

 The Atherton Tablelands is a region in North Queensland that you can’t miss on your East Coast road trip as there are so many beautiful waterfalls and stunning views along this way as you will find the highest road in Queensland in the Atherton Tablelands.
 Although it’s a bit of a detour, I bet you won’t regret it.

-There is even a waterfall drive where you can find the most beautiful waterfalls such as the Millaa Millaa Falls, Ellinjaa Falls and the Zillie Falls.
-Besides these places, there are at least a dozen waterfalls more to discover and one of my favorites is the Nandroya falls.
+Along the Waterfall Circuit, you can find the most beautiful waterfalls such as the Millaa Millaa Falls, Ellinjaa Falls, and the Zillie Falls.
+Besides these places, there are at least a dozen waterfalls more to discover and one of my favourites is the Nandroya Falls.